MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 reference is to the static (S=1) or dynamic (S=0) table and the index of the entry is represented as an integer with an 7-bit prefix (see Section 5.1 of [RFC7541]).
 This value is always non-zero.

+If an INSERT instruction uses an existing dynamic table entry for the name of an entry being added to the NEW checkpoint, both the existing entry and the new entry are referenced by the NEW checkpoint.

 ~~~~~~~~~~
      0   1   2   3   4   5   6   7